THE BIBLICAL INTERPRETATION OF THE

 Turning back to the constellation Gemini we see how Pollux, (the Gentile believers with the club in his hand) would relate to Esau who was a hunter.
 The name Pollux means: “very sweet,” bringing to mind this beautiful verse: “Behold, how good and how pleasant (sweet) it is for brethren to dwell together in unity!”
 (Ps.
 133:1) The club in his hand from the branch of a tree is indicative of his former wild nature.
 The Gentile believers were referred to as “wild olive branches” grafted in with the “natural olive branches” of the Jewish believers.
 (See Rom.
 11)

-Castor, on the right, whose name means: “pious one”, (one who is devoutly religious), would relate to Jacob and his offspring.
-The bow and arrow in Castor’s left hand, symbolizes the Word of God.
+Castor, on the right, whose name means: “pious one”, (one who is devoutly religious), relates to Jacob who was described as a “plain man”, meaning “pious.”
+The bow and arrow in Castor’s left hand, symbolizes the Word of Elohiym.
 “Thy bow was made quite naked, according to the oaths of the tribes, even thy word.”
 (Hab.
 3:9).
-The harp in the right hand is an instrument used for the praise and worship of God.
+The harp in the right hand is an instrument used for the praise and worship of Elohiym.
 (See Ps.
 71:22; 147:7; 150:3; Rev. 14:2; 15:2).

 THE GEMINI CONSTELLATION